opencv/opencv/doc/tutorials/core/how_to_use_ippa_conversion/how_to_use_ippa_conversion.markdown

     hppStatus sts;
     hppiVirtualMatrix * virtMatrix;
     @endcode
 2. Load input image or video.
-How to open and read video stream you can see in the @ref videoInputPSNRMSSIM tutorial.
+How to open and read video stream you can see in the
+    @ref tutorial_video_input_psnr_ssim tutorial.
     @code{.cpp}
     if( useCamera )
     {